whypam/Express-Static-Route-Starter/README.md

 #### Verfity Port Listener

-1. Navigate to root folder.
+1. Navigate to root folder of the repo where you should see `package.json`.
 2. Run `npm start`.
 3. You should see `The server is running on port [the port you set to listen to]`.
 4. Open a browser and enter `localhost:[the port you set to listen to]`.